b-crawl/bcrawl/README.md

 # bcrawl

-bcrawl is a fork of [Dungeon Crawl Stone Soup](https://github.com/crawl/crawl/) which originally continued the X-Crawl fork.
+bcrawl is a fork of [Dungeon Crawl Stone Soup](https://github.com/crawl/crawl/).

 For discussion, check out [the bcrawl Discord server](https://discord.gg/cJ2wPpZ).

+For more information, see [the bcrawl site](https://b-crawl.github.io/).

 Pull requests for new content are welcome.

+---

 ## How to Play
 #### offline